 10. Lemon Ricotta Hotcakes @ Shortgrain, Jersey City

-One of the best pancakes I’ve ever had… soft and delicious that have a slight bite to them, and it’s the ricotta cheese that gives these pancakes that bite.
-The combination with lemon and fresh berries take these pancakes to the next level.
+One of the best pancakes I’ve ever had… soft and delicious that have a slight bite to them, and it's the ricotta cheese that gives these pancakes that bite.
+The combination of lemon and fresh berries make these pancakes to the next level.
 Shortgrain is a cute café that offers plenty of healthful options and is one of the best brunch places in Jersey City.

 11. Eggplant Bruschetta @ Blue Orchid, St. Thomas, USVI

 My favorite restaurant on vacation this past year was Blue Orchid.
 Located on a hilltop in St. Thomas, this restaurant not only boasts outstanding food, but also spectacular views of the island.
-Practically everything I ate at Blue Orchid was exceptional, but it was the Eggplant Bruschetta which was my most favorite dish.
-Crostinis served with a side of roasted eggplant, sun-dried tomato, roma tomatoes, roasted peppers, fresh mozzarella with a drizzle of pesto.
+Practically everything I ate at Blue Orchid was exceptional, but it was the Eggplant Bruschetta that was my favorite dish.
+Crostinis served with a side of roasted eggplant, sun-dried tomato, Roma tomatoes, roasted peppers, and fresh mozzarella with a drizzle of pesto.
 Excellent!